The Science of Safety: PG & PEG in Vaping

 5. Conclusion

+support.
 The science existed before the panic.
 It existed during the panic.
 It exists now.
-Reading it for what it actually says, rather than what the headlines said it said, leads to a different conclusion.

 References